Keboo/MSBuilding/README.md

 - [NuGet CLI](https://www.nuget.org/downloads)

 # Compile and run the demos
-There is a Build.ps1 stript that will compile everything needed.
+Before running any of the demos, run the `Build.ps1` script that will compile everything needed.
 This script assumes that the working directory is the root of the repository.

 Alternatively you can compile individual components as described below.